raghavkumar09/note-taking-api/README.md

 3. **Query Notes by Title Substring**: Search for notes by a substring in the title, returning all matching results.
 4. **Update Note**: Modify the title and body of an existing note identified by its ID.

-No UI is developed for this application, but Swagger UI is provided to facilitate testing.
+No UI has been developed for this application, but Swagger UI has been provided to facilitate testing.

 ## Core Features

-- **Create Note**: Allows the creation of a new note with a title and body.
+- **Create Note**: Allows creating a new note with a title and body.
 - **Fetch Note by ID**: Enables fetching a note using its primary key (ID).
-- **Query Notes by Title Substring**: Lets you search notes based on a substring in the title.
+- **Query Notes by Title Substring**: This lets you search notes based on a substring in the title.
 - **Update Note**: Provides the ability to update the title and body of an existing note.

 ## Models